sorgerlab/indra/doc/tutorials/gene_network.rst

 INDRA Statements which can then be assembled into several different model and network formats and possibly shared online.

-For the sake of example, assume that the gene of interest is STING1.
+For the sake of this example, assume that the gene of interest is STING1.

 It is important to use the standard HGNC gene symbol of the gene throughout the example (this information is available on http://www.genenames.org/ or